 Full fibre describes the connection lines running from your local exchange to your house or place of work; essentially, fibre optic cables are the sole cable used to deliver your broadband.

-The current choice of network cables relies on both fibre optic and copper wires.
-However, these copper wires are becoming outdated and are the most common cause of the slow and inconsistent connection that you may experience.
+The current choice of network cables rely on both fibre optic and copper wires.
+However, these copper wires are becoming outdated and are the cause of most of the slow and inconsistent connection that you may experience.

-A lot of broadband providers already claim to use fibre connection, which is true, but they use fibre optic cables partially.
+A lot of companies already claim to use fibre connection, which is true, but they use fibre optic cables partially.
 This is known as FTTC (Fibre to the Cabinet).
-The ‘cabinet’ referenced here, are the green boxes that you see on your street, or you may see a technician attending to.
+The ‘cabinet’ referenced here are the green boxes that you see on your street or you may see a technician attending to.

 However, a full fibre connection consists of the aforementioned FTTC as well as FTTP (Fibre to the Premise).
-The ‘premise’ in this case, is your home or your business.
-Currently, your connection from the cabinet is made from outdated copper wires.
-A full fibre connection replaces these with faster, slicker and more efficient fibre-optic cables giving you a true full fibre connection.
+The ‘premise’ in this case is your home or your business.
+Currently, your connection from the cabinet is made from the outdated copper wires.
+Full fibre connection replaces these with faster, slicker and more efficient fibre optic cables giving you a true full fibre connection.

 See below for a visual diagram that can help paint the picture: